 In addition to her experiences in Policy and Advocacy, Register is an associate professor of music therapy and Interim Director of the Center for Teaching Excellence at the University of Kansas.
 Her primary research interests include personal and professional skill development in music therapy, impact of international study, and music therapy in early intervention.
 Dr. Register was awarded a Council for International Exchange of Scholars Fulbright Scholar grant in 2009 in order to teach and conduct research at Mahidol University, College of Music, Bangkok, Thailand.
 She continues her work with the Mahidol program by offering music therapy study abroad opportunities for US students and as a consultant for their Master’s degree program.

-Kimberly Sena Moore, MM, MT-BC
+Kimberly Sena Moore, PhD, MT-BC

 CBMT Regulatory Affairs Associate